 MM, Ohio University

-Myers is also on faculty at West Liberty University in Wheeling, WV where he teaches bassoon.
+Mr. Myers is also adjunct faculty at West Liberty University in Wheeling, WV, where he teaches bassoon.
 His primary bassoon teachers include Dr. Peter Kolkay, Dr. Lynn Hileman, and Dr. Matthew Morris.
 Previously, he has taught middle school and high school band and choir in southern West Virginia and southeast Ohio.